+In Quebec, National Patriot’s Day is a public holiday.
+However, your employer can ask you to work on that day.
 If they do, they must pay you for any hours you work.
-In addition, they must compensate you for the holiday.
+In addition, they must compensate you for working on a holiday.

 Your employer has two choices:

 - They can give you money to compensate you.
-For most people who work full-time, this will equal a full day’s pay.
+For people who work full-time, this will usually equal a full day’s pay.
 For people who work part-time, it will usually be less.

-To qualify for the money or a different day off, you can’t miss the workday before or after May 23th without a good reason or your employer’s permission.
+To qualify for the money or for the day off, you can’t miss the workday before or after May 22nd without a good reason or your employer’s permission.

-Then your employer has the choice of whether to give you money or a different day off.
-You must agree with your employer about when you will take this day off.
+If you will be on vacation on May 22nd, your employer has the choice of whether to give you money or a different day off.
+If you will be getting a day off, you must agree with your employer as to when you will take it.

 If you never work on a Monday

-Everything works the same even if you don’t normally work on Mondays.
+You have the same rights, even if you don’t work on Mondays.

 For example, if you work from Tuesday to Friday, you still qualify for the monetary compensation or the day off.

-To qualify, you also can’t miss the workday before or after May 23th without a good reason or your employer’s permission.
+To qualify, you can’t miss the workday before or after May 22nd without a good reason or your employer’s permission.